byjg/php-mailwrapper/README.md

 tls://YOUREMAIL@gmail.com:YOURPASSWORD@smtp.gmail.com:587
 ```

-*Sending Through XOAuth2*
+**Sending Through XOAuth2**

-This options is currently unsupported.
+This option is currently unsupported.

-Further information and documentation on how to set it up can be found on this
+Further information and documentation on how to set up can be found on this
 [wiki](https://github.com/PHPMailer/PHPMailer/wiki/Using-Gmail-with-XOAUTH2) page.